quisquous/cactbot/docs/LogGuide.md

 This works for both players and enemies, abilities and spells.

-## Log Line Overview
+## ACT Log Line Overview

-Here's an example of a typical log line:
+Here's an example of a typical ACT log line:
 `[12:01:48.293] 21:80034E29:40000001:E10:00:00:00`.
-This log line happens to be the actor control line (type=`0x21`) for commencing Titan Extreme.
+This log line happens to be the [actor control line](#line33) (type=`0x21`) for commencing Titan Extreme.

-Log lines always start with the time in square brackets.
+ACT log lines lines always start with the time in square brackets.
 This time is formatted to be in your local time zone.
-The time is followed with a hex value (in this case 0x21) that indicates the type of the log line it is.
+The time is followed with a hex value (in this case 0x21) that indicates the type of the line it is.
 These types are internal to the ffxiv plugin and represent its conversion of network data and memory data into discrete events.

-The rest of the data in the log line needs to be interpreted based on what type it is.
+The rest of the data in the line needs to be interpreted based on what type it is.
-See the following sections that describe each log line.
+See the following sections that describe each line.
-The examples in these sections do not include the time prefix for brevity.

 Many line types can have missing combatant names.
-Lines 02 (ChangePrimaryPlayer) and 03 (AddCombatant) should always have combatant names.
+[ChangePrimaryPlayer](#line02) and [AddCombatant](#line03) lines should always have combatant names.

 <a name="line00"></a>

 ### Line 00 (0x00): LogLine

 These are what this document calls "game log lines".
-There is a two byte log type and then a string.
 Because these are not often used for triggers
-(other than `0839` messages),
+(other than `0839` and `0044` messages),
 the full set of LogTypes is not well-documented.

 (Pull requests welcome!)